 The Downtown Hollywood Community Redevelopment Area (CRA) encompasses approximately 580 acres bounded by: Johnson Street to the north; N. 14th Avenue, N. 16th Avenue, and N. 17th Avenue to the east; Washington Street to the south, and; 22nd Avenue to the west (Map 1).
 The heart of the CRA is the historic downtown core, flanked by Young Circle; the easternmost of Joseph Young's three grand circles.
 Young Circle is the location of the ten acre ArtsPark, a popular urban park and community meeting space, and a surrounding ring of mixed use development.
-Downtown's activity core extends west from Young Circle along Hollywood Boulevard and Harrison Street to an area of active retail, restaurant and
+Downtown's activity core extends west from Young Circle along Hollywood Boulevard and Harrison Street to an area of active retail, restaurant and entertainment uses.
+The areas to the north and south of the core are characterized by a mixture of small office, commercial, and single-family and multi-family residential uses, which transition to primarily residential neighborhoods to the north and south.
+The Downtown CRA also encompasses the 104.25 acre Hollywood Beach Country Club and Golf Resort, which includes an 18-hole golf course and 30 room hotel, and two major northsouth corridors, Dixie Highway and Federal Highway.
+The Federal Highway corridor is primarily characterized by low intensity commercial development and aging low rise motels and tourist uses, while the Dixie Highway corridor is characterized by multi-family residential and scattered aging industrial and commercial uses.

 Map 2.
-DOWNTOWN HOLLYWOOD COMMUNITY REDEVELOPMENT AREA
+DOWNTOWN HOILYWOOD COMMUNITY REDEVELOPMENT AREA